Ackee-Blockchain/school-of-solana/5.lesson/test-examples/README.md

 ├── anchor-test.ts             # Anchor client test (Mocha/Chai)
 └── web3-raw-test.ts           # Raw web3.js instruction test
 ```

-## 🚀 Running Tests
+## Running Tests

-- Rust unit + integration (integration test requires active validator, read next section for more info): `cd programs/test-examples && cargo test`
+- Rust unit + integration (integration test requires an active validator — see the next section): `cd programs/test-examples && cargo test`
-- Client based tests: `anchor test`
+- Client-based tests: `anchor test`

-## ⚠️ Important Notes for Rust Integration Tests
+## Important Notes for Rust Integration Tests
-When you use `anchor test` you do not need to start validator by yourself, because anchor do it automatically:
+When you run `anchor test`, you do **not** need to start a validator manually because Anchor handles it for you:
-  - Automatically starts a local validator (solana-test-validator) before running the tests.
+  - Starts a local validator (`solana-test-validator`) before executing tests.
   - Deploys your program(s) to that validator.
-  - Executes all TypeScript/JavaScript tests in the /tests directory using testing framework (e.g. Mocha).
+  - Runs every TypeScript/JavaScript test in the `tests/` directory (e.g., via Mocha).
-  - Shuts down the validator automatically when the test suite completes.
+  - Shuts the validator down after the suite finishes.

   > [!WARNING]
-  > If you manually start a validator beforehand and then run `anchor test`.
-You may encounter an error such as “port already in use”, since Anchor will attempt to launch its own validator instance on the same port.
+  > If you start your own validator and then run `anchor test`, you may see “port already in use,” since Anchor tries to launch its own validator on the same port.

-But when you run Rust integration tests, then the local validator must be running before testing.
-Unlike anchor test, cargo test does not start a validator automatically.
+Rust integration tests behave differently: `cargo test` does **not** start a validator.
+You must have one running beforehand.

-Start it manually in a separate terminal (you must be in the `programs/test-examples` folder):
+Start it manually in a separate terminal (from `programs/test-examples`):
   ```bash
   anchor localnet
   ```